Jhons14/front-market/README.md

 # Point Of Sale (POS) system

 Easy management of your products, orders and bussiness.
-You're free to decide your owm bussines model.
+You're free to decide your own custom bussines model.

 ## Description
 This proyect is building by front, server and database: